 Geometry & Trigonometry (10%)

-When it comes to the SAT revisions, a fair amount of the content and structure has remained the same.
+When it comes to the SAT revisions, a fair amount of the content and structure has remained intact.
 However, there are a number of changes to be aware of, especially since many of them were influenced by the Common Core curriculum.

 First, the original 1600 point scale has returned, simplifying matters by making the Essay section now completely optional.
 Another major change came in the Vocabulary section.
 A common complaint about the old SAT Vocabulary section was the frequent testing of obscure words in context.

 Unless students were fond of using the thesaurus, the word selection often tripped kids up badly.
 The new Vocabulary section was completely retooled to focus on more practical words that can be easily defined based on a presented passage’s context.

 The Math section has been expanded as well.
 Much of the same subject matter remains, however, there is additional content covering Trigonometry and Geometry.
 A greater emphasis on testing practical concepts in areas like Geometry and Algebra defines much of the new test’s focus on preparing students for college and postgraduate careers, instead of more esoteric subject matter.

 Again, this revision falls clearly in line with the Common Core curriculum standards that the United States has adopted over the past decade; these standards also played a clear (if officially unacknowledged) role in the SAT redesign.
 Another notable change is the inclusion of a “No Calculator” section now.

 One new benefit that should be noted is the elimination of guessing penalties.
 In the past, the SAT would penalize you a quarter point for guessing on answers.
 Naturally, this penalty caused unnecessary stress on students already trying to master the tested material as much as possible.
 Thankfully, the redesigned SAT eliminated this penalty entirely, allowing students to breathe and take a chance if they aren’t one hundred percent sure on a question.